kutpat/market-stream-gateway/README.md

 claimed by the client command ACK.
 Consumers must wait for the route to become ready and process `gap` or reconnect events by repairing candle history.

+The default per-provider limit is 60 channel subscriptions.
+A Worker route uses ticker plus one-minute candle channels, so the default safely admits 30 active routes per provider; the `hello` frame advertises the configured limits before any subscription command is sent.

 Every provider emits the same event envelope:

 ```json